top of page

 Analysing the economic implications of the Luka Doncic trade for the Dallas Mavericks and the city of Dallas/Fort Worth

-The dust now settles from what is near certain the biggest trade in sports history.
-26-year-old Slovenian guard, Luka Doncic, now wears the purple and gold of the Los Angeles Lakers as he continues what is already a first-ballot HOF career.
+The dust now settles from what is, near certain, the biggest trade in sports history.
+27-year-old Slovenian guard, Luka Doncic, now ends his first full season wearing the purple and gold of the Los Angeles Lakers as he continues what is already a first-ballot HOF career.

-It was clear to industry professionals and fans with more than a heightened interest in the sport of basketball that this trade was a failure from the outset, and deliberation on any other outcome for the Dallas Mavericks can be evaluated as absentminded.
+It was clear to industry professionals and fans with more than a casual interest in Doncic’s career, dating back to his teenage years at Real Madrid, that this trade was a failure from the outset, and any deliberation on any other outcome for the Dallas Mavericks can be considered absent-minded.

-To suspend away from the superlatives needed to exemplify the ineptitude of this business deal, its best to quantify in numbers the lasting effect this will have on the Dallas Mavericks over the next half a century.
+To suspend away from the superlatives needed to exemplify the ineptitude of this business deal, it’s best to quantify in numbers the lasting effect this will have on the Dallas Mavericks over the next half-century.

 Missing the Playoffs